Align to a Framework: Plan a Cybersecurity Roadmap's Route

 The Need for Robust Security Frameworks

-Given the challenges discussed above, it’s important that you use a robust framework for planning the cybersecurity roadmap's route for yourself or helping your customers come up with a roadmap that works for them.
+Given the challenges discussed above, it’s important that you use a robust framework for planning the cybersecurity roadmap's route for yourself or helping your clients come up with a roadmap that works for them.
 Not all security frameworks are created equally, after all.

 Here's more information on how you can use the CDM to design a cyber defense program.

 The CIS Controls, the CIS Controls Navigator, and the CDM are available at no cost to users everywhere.
-But there’s even more you can do with the CIS Controls via a CIS SecureSuite Membership.
+But there’s even more you can do with the CIS Controls via a CIS SecureSuite® Membership.
 It comes with benefits, tools, and resources that you can use to prioritize and track your implementation of our security best practices.
 This helps you go deeper with your cybersecurity roadmap, all while saving time and effort.

 Simplify Your Use of a Framework

 By using a security framework, you can plan out the route for your cybersecurity roadmap according to guideposts that others before you have set.
-In the process, you’ll be able to make meaningful progress when it comes time to begin implementing your roadmap.
+In the process, you’ll be able to make meaningful progress when it comes time to implementing your roadmap.
 Tony will talk about this in our next blog post.

 Remember that CIS SecureSuite gives you benefits, resources, and tools to make it even easier for you to make use of a security framework.